scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

 1. Update database.properties for Schema Loader based on the newly restored account.

-   ScalarDB/ScalarDL tables use stored procedures of Cosmos DB for NoSQL.
-However, the PITR feature of Cosmos DB for NoSQL doesn't restore stored procedures.
-So, you must create stored procedures in all tables.
-You can do it using ScalarDB/ScalarDL Schema Loader.
-To recreate stored procedures, you must update database.properties for Schema Loader based on the newly restored account to access it.
+   ScalarDB implements the Cosmos DB adapter by using its stored procedures, which are installed when creating schemas with ScalarDB/ScalarDL Schema Loader.
+However, the PITR feature of Cosmos DB doesn't restore stored procedures.
+So, you need to re-install the required stored procedures for all tables after restoration.
+You can do it using ScalarDB/ScalarDL Schema Loader with the `--repair-all` option.

    For ScalarDB tables, please refer to the following document for more details on how to configure database.properties for ScalarDB Schema Loader.